mckinseyacademy/mcka-theme/SetupNotes.md

 paver install_prereqs
 pip install -r requirements/edx/custom.txt
 ```
 Finally give the same treatment to the db.

-> The correct way to do this would involve `echo "DROP DATABASE edxapp;" | mysql -uedxapp001 -ppassword edxapp` `echo "CREATE DATABASE edxapp;" | mysql -uedxapp001 -ppassword` but then paver seems unable to rebuild on MySQL
+The correct way to do this would involve

+    echo "DROP DATABASE edxapp;" | mysql -uedxapp001 -ppassword edxapp` `echo "CREATE DATABASE edxapp;" | mysql -uedxapp001 -ppassword`

+but then paver seems unable to rebuild on MySQL.
+The reason behind this is the fact that `django-openid-auth` uses
+`models.TextField(max_length=2047)` as a foreign key field and MySQL seems don't like it as

+> Index prefixes on foreign key columns are not supported.
+One consequence of this is that BLOB and TEXT columns cannot
+be included in a foreign key because indexes on those columns must always include a prefix length.

+To solve that, modify /edx/app/edxapp/venvs/edxapp/lib/python2.7/site-packages/django_openid_auth/models.py, so that
+`UserOpenID.claimed_id` becomes `CharField`:

+    class UserOpenID(models.Model):
+        user = models.ForeignKey(User)
+        claimed_id = models.CharField(max_length=2047, unique=True)
+        display_id = models.TextField(max_length=2047)

+There's a little problem here: *it still wouldn't work*.
+Broken snippet is given here to draw your attention to the fact
+that steps to fix it could potentially lead to incorrect behavior of openid authentication.
+Django does not support
+`unique=True` on `CharFields` longer than 255 characters, so there are two options:

+* Set `unique=False` losing identity integrity and potentially allowing multiple users have same claimed_id
+* Set `max_length=255` losing precision and potentially truncating longer claimed_id

-Simply switch to SQLite `nano ~/lms.auth.json`:
+Yet another alternative would be to switch to SQLite `nano ~/lms.auth.json`:

 ```
     "DATABASES": {